-- Together with you, complete eight PEAT 2 quarterly performance reviews (PQPRs), the result of which should be that you are satisfied that your trainee is able to demonstrate the achievement of the PEAT 2 outcomes.
+- Together with the trainee supervisor, complete eight PEAT 2 quarterly performance reviews (PQPRs), the result of which should be that you are satisfied that your trainee is able to demonstrate the achievement of the PEAT 2 outcomes.

-- Undertake a minimum of 60 hours' trainee continuing professional development (TCPD), including undertaking a four-hour mandatory ethics course from an authorised provider.
+- Undertake a minimum of 60 hours' required CPD for trainees, including undertaking a four-hour mandatory ethics course from an authorised provider.

 - Maintain a regular diary in the Society's PEAT 2 record, linking the experience that they have gained to the PEAT 2 outcomes.
 This will assist you both when you undertake PQPRs.

 - Be signed off by you as a fit and proper person.

 - Fulfil the obligations under their training contract.

 There is no requirement for a trainee to be working in a specific area of law, although they should be undertaking legal-specific tasks and gaining substantive and relevant legal knowledge.

 In terms of the administration involved in key processes and keeping records updated with the Law Society, most of this falls to the trainee to complete.